harmin-parra/x509-wrapper/README.md

 - RSA / ECDSA public and private key

 ## Limitations
+Construction/Generation of CSR*

-For construction of CSR, only the following relative distinguished names (RND) are supported:
++ Only the following relative distinguished names (RDN) are supported:

-- CN (common name)
+  + CN (common name)
-- OU (organizaion unit)
+  + OU (organizaion unit)
-- O  (organization)
+  + O  (organization)
-- C  (country code)
+  + C  (country code)

++ Subject Directory Names (SAN) of the following types are not supported:
+  + Directory Name
+  + Other Name

+*issues don't apply to CSR loaders

+Loading of ECDSA private and public keys

+`pyca/cryptography` doesn't support ECDSA keys with explicit parameters are not supported [#7339](https://github.com/pyca/cryptography/issues/7339).
+Therefore, loading ECDSA form base65 string are not supported.

 ## Usage